endolith/freesound-thumbnailer/readme.md

 Description
 -----------

-A script to generate thumbnails for audio files, derived from the method used on Freesound.org
+A script to generate thumbnails for audio files, derived from the method used on Freesound.org (amplitude envelope with color representing spectral centroid)

 [Screenshot](http://flic.kr/p/7QJpid)
 ------------